Coronavirus mental health issues are very real.

 - Consider some gadgets.
 If you are at home working and not getting out much, you might consider a light therapy device like this one. .
 I have never used a Vitamin D lamp, so I really can’t speak from my own experience, nor do I want to make any unsubstantiated claims or tell people to spend money right now.
 I have had friends and clients who swear by them.
 I am too tired to look through the literature right now… but do your own research.
 It makes sense to me that if you’re not getting outside, some light therapy could be helpful.
 But again, do your own research please before making any big purchases.

 - Another gadget to consider is a CES machine..
 CES stands for Cranio Electrical Stimulation.
 These devices actually have FDA approval for insomnia, anxiety and depression.
 What it is is low levels of electrical current that create neurostimulation.
 The electrical current is delivered through electrodes that you place either on your ears or your temples.
-Your vagus nerve is activated which then it quiets down the over-stimulation of your Limbic System.
+Your vagus nerve is activated and then produces a vagal tone which then quiets down the over-stimulation of your Limbic System.
 That’s the part of your brain responsible for fight or flight.
 This in turn helps to decrease symptoms of anxiety, insomnia and depression.
 It also helps for pain.
 I personally use the Fisher Wallace machine and I love it.
 But there are others out there.
 Again, do your own research.
 Please take my recommendations with a grain of salt.
 Not everything works for everybody and I don’t want people spending large amounts of money right now.

 - Another gadget that I like is the Kasina Mind Machine.
 It basically just turns off your mind without you putting too much effort into learning to meditate.
 That said, don’t pay for anything that you cannot afford or aren’t interested in.
 I also REALLY love insight timer, which is a free meditation app with thousands of guided meditations.

 - Try your hardest to be nice to the people in your house and outside of your house.
 Everyone is really stressed out.
 Husbands and wives are at each others throats.
+Pandemic divorce is a real thing.
 Just try to be kind to each other.
 Your kids might be really temperamental right now.
 They’re scared and they’re feeling it really intensely.
 And those of us who are extreme empaths might notice that they are really overwhelmed with emotion.
 You are feeling the weight of the world.
 Try to take some time to block it out.
 Take hot baths, try to relax your mind and body.
 I’m taking a lot of baths with books or music.

-- Therapists are here to support you and almost all are doing telemedicine right now.
+- Get therapy online.
+Therapists are here to support you and almost all are doing telemedicine right now.
 I know I am.
 If you don’t have a therapist, call your old therapist.
 Or check out onlineatingdisordertherapy.com.
 Also remember that telehealth includes talking on the telelphone.
 If you are feeling overwhelmed with screen time, you can talk on the phone to your therapist as well.

 - If you need to talk to someone and you don’t have insurance or the means to pay for therapy you can still get help!
 Call the Corona crisis hotline text HOME to 741741.